presidioforts/scratchfiles/promptSpeach.md

 *"In summary, by following these steps, we’re building a **structured**, **efficient**, and **reliable** approach to VM migration.
 This process aligns with our **organizational goals** and **operational needs**, providing a **scalable**, **streamlined** solution for **data center migrations**."*

----

-This version is designed to sound more natural and conversational for a speech, while still hitting all the key points.
-Let me know if you'd like any more adjustments!